ManticoreGamesInc/platform-documentation/src/tutorials/art/environmental_art.md

    ![ArtIntro](../../img/EnvironIntro/image41.png "Art Screenshot"){: .center}

 5. Time to apply a material to the terrain.
 You can apply any material you wish.
-If you want to easily find a realistic terrain material go to the search bar in the **CORE Content** tab and search "**Terrain**."
+If you want to easily find a realistic terrain material go to the search bar in the **Core Content** tab and search "**Terrain**."

    Drag the material of your choosing onto the terrain to apply it.